Tobago’s underwater landscape features in National Geographic documentary

 Expedition Amazon is now streaming on Disney Plus, Hulu and NGTV: https://www.youtube.com/watch?v=pCjFWTp2J_k.

-The Plume online photo essay, "showcasing the island’s striking beauty beneath the surface through the captivating lens of Peschak" can be viewed at: https://www.nationalgeographic.com/into-the-amazon/the-plume.
+The Plume online photo essay, "showcasing the island’s striking beauty beneath the surface through the captivating lens of Peschak," can be viewed at: https://www.nationalgeographic.com/into-the-amazon/the-plume.

 Comments

-"Tobago’s underwater landscape features on National Geographic"
+"Tobago’s underwater landscape features in National Geographic documentary"